Rights of nature: 20th and 21st century developments

 These and other factors supported the development of the 2010 Universal Declaration of the Rights of Mother Earth (UDRME).
 The UDRME was adopted by representatives of 130 nations at the World People's Conference on Climate Change and the Rights of Mother Earth, convened in Bolivia following the concerns of many regarding the disappointing results of the 2009 Copenhagen climate negotiations.
 Just as the U.N. recognized human rights as arising from existence, so did the UDRME find that the "inherent rights of Mother Earth are inalienable in that they arise from the same source as existence".
 Like the UDHR, the UDRME defends the rights-bearing entity (nature and her elements) from the excesses of governing authorities.
 These rights include, among others, the recognition that "Mother Earth and all beings of which she is composed have... the right to life and to exist" as well as the "right to integral health".
 The UDRME adds that "[e]ach being has the right to a place and to play its role in Mother Earth for her harmonious functioning".

 Just as the rights protected by the UDHR are enforceable by the "right to an effective remedy by the competent national tribunals", so too does the UDRME specifically require humans and their institutions to "recognize and promote the full implementation and enforcement of the rights and obligations recognized in this Declaration".
 The UDRME addresses enforcement by requiring "damages caused by human violations of the inherent rights" to be "rectified", with those responsible "held accountable".[88]
 Moreover, it calls on states to "empower human beings and institutions to defend the rights of Mother Earth and of all beings".

 Bolivian President Evo Morales urged then-U.N.
-Secretary-General Ban Ki-Moon to make U.N. adoption of the UDRME a priority.
+Secretary-General Ban Ki-moon to make U.N. adoption of the UDRME a priority.
 While that recommendation remains to be addressed, since then the UDRME has served to inform other international and national efforts, such as a 2012 Resolution by the International Union for Conservation of Nature (IUCN) proposing a Universal Declaration of the Rights of Nature.
 The Incorporation of the Rights of Nature was adopted at the IUCN World Conservation Congress in Hawaii (2016).

 As of 2021 rights of nature has been reflected in treaties, constitutions, court decisions, and statutory and administrative law at all levels of government.
 Craig Kauffman, political science professor at the University of Oregon, and scholar of nature's rights and global governance, contends that evolving rights of nature initiatives and networks represent an "important new global movement" arising from "an informal global governance system... being constructed by citizens disillusioned by the failure of governments to take stronger actions to address the dual crises of climate change and biodiversity loss".

+As well in 2021, the Declaration of the Rights of the Moon was created by a group of "lawyers, space archaeologists and concerned citizens", drawing on precedents in the Rights of Nature movement and the concept of legal personality for non-human entities in space.